List of Rambo characters: En-Joo

 En-Joo (Tim Kang) is one of the fellow mercenaries hired to recover the Christian missionaries abducted by the Tatmadaw.
 He was killed when Tatmadaw soldier tossed at grenade despite Lewis's efforts to stop that soldier.
 He was armed with Sig 552 Commando carbine.

 Diaz

 Diaz (Rey Gallegos) is one of the fellow mercenaries hired to recover the Christian missionaries abducted by the Tatmadaw.
-A soldier with a framethrower on the boat hit Diaz and he was burned badly.
-It was likely he was killed as the result of it.
-He armed himself with DSA SA58.
+A soldier on a boat with a flamethrower hits Diaz and he is burned severely.
+He armed himself with a DSA SA58.

 Major Pa Tee Tint

-Major Pa Tee Tint (Maung Maung Khin) is a Burmanese major and a primary antagonist of Rambo.
+Major Pa Tee Tint (Maung Maung Khin) is a Burmese Tatmadaw officer and a primary antagonist of Rambo.
+He is personally killed by Rambo, who disembowels him with a machete.

 Myint

 Myint is from the rebels provided guides for the mercenary group sent to rescue the captured missionaries.
 These guides, along with Rambo, ended up improvising a disguise as a truck-borne patrol for infiltrating the Tatmadaw base where the missionaries were held and tortured.
 During the climactic battle near the end of the film, the Karen rebels participated en masse to help turn the tide in favor of the mercenaries.